-&lt;sup>42 The Fund's investment in U.S. or foreign fixed income or preferred securities would include contingent convertible securities, which are also referred to as "CoCos."
-CoCos are fixed income instruments that are convertible into equity if a pre-specified trigger event occurs.
+The Fund will limit the weight of its investments in OTC Derivatives to 10% of the assets of the Fund, with the exception of Interest Rate Derivatives43 and Currency a pre-specified trigger event occurs.
 The type of event that causes a CoCo to be convertible occurs when capital of the issuer falls below a designated threshold.
-The Fund will limit investments in convertible fixed income and convertible preferred securities to 20% of the Fund's total assets under Normal Market Conditions.
+The Fund will limit investments in convertible securities to 20% of the Fund's assets under Normal Market Conditions.

-&lt;sup>43 Investments in OTC Derivatives and Exchange-Traded Derivatives will also be subject to the limitations described in the "The Fund's Use of Derivatives" section below.
-As is the case with respect to the Fund's investments in OTC Derivatives and Exchange-Traded Derivatives for which the underlying reference asset is a Principal Investment, the Fund will invest in OTC Derivatives and Exchange-Traded Derivatives whose underlying reference asset is not a Principal Investment in order to (i) provide exposure to non-Principal Investments instruments; (ii) to risk manage the Fund's holdings; and/or (iii) to enhance returns.
+- Investments in OTC Derivatives and Exchange-Traded Derivatives will also be subject to the limitations described in the "The Fund's Use of Derivatives" section below.
+As is the case with respect to the Fund's investments in OTC Derivatives and Exchange-Traded Derivatives for which the underlying reference asset is a Principal Investment, the Fund will invest in OTC Derivatives and Exchange-Traded Derivatives whose underlying reference asset is not a Principal Investment in order to (i) provide exposure to non-Principal Investments instruments; (ii) to risk manage the Fund's holdings; and/or (iii) to enhance returns. - "Interest Rate Derivatives" are comprised of interest rate swaps, swaptions (i.e., options on interest rate swaps), rate options and other similar derivatives, and may